Estonia

 There are not many perks Estonian employers offer.
 Western and financial/technical companies are usually more generous.
 More traditional and local companies generally understand that ‘salary is your benefit.’
 The following perks some employers offer:

-• Company cars – These are typically offered to salespeople and senior executives and are provided for business and private use, but are taxed.
-Reimbursement for the use of personal cars is also a practice employers use, and the reimbursement runs about €0.30 per kilometer (tax-free) but not more than 335 euros per month.
-If the reimbursement is more than €335 the overpaid part is taxed.
+- Company cars – These are typically offered to salespeople, and senior executives are offered for business and private use, but this is taxed.
+Employers also reimburse employees for the use of personal cars, and the reimbursement runs about €0.30 per kilometer (tax-free) but not more than €335 per month.
+If the reimbursement is more than €335, the overpaid part is taxed.

 Related Government Websites